1. Find Out More

 2. Schedule Interview

 The next step is scheduling a new student interview with the appropriate grade-level principal.
 During the interview, the principal will provide details on our academics, curriculum, school culture, and additional programs.
+The same interview process applies in order to be added to the Waiting List.

 3. Complete enrollment